Top 10 Most Valued Startups in India in 2021

 The fact is that a lot of startups in India fail, irrespective of their size.
 According to a report from EY, there were 46,000 start-ups in India in 2017, which is down from 83,000 in 2013.
 The numbers are very low considering the number of educated Indians who are looking to join startups.
 Also, 85% of founders are graduates or above, leaving little scope for someone with an average or a low-level education.

-The reasons behind startup company failures are generally due to lack of proper planning, excessive marketing, business models that don’t make sense, and complicated products.
+Startup companies fail due to a lack of proper planning, excessive marketing, and business models that don’t make sense.
 But in reality, most of these failures are avoidable and should not deter prospective entrepreneurs.
-The key things that a successful startup needs to be successful are strong intellectual property rights, a strong understanding of the product or service, and your market.

 India has witnessed several startups that were successful in the country’s overall startup ecosystem.
 As India is the world’s second-most populous country, the growth of Indian startups will continue to attract the investment of the top global venture capital firms and media, in the field of start-ups.